-To substitute a designated beneficiary, the trustee must provide written notice to the Commissioner advising the Commissioner of the reasons for the substitution and the name of another beneficiary of the trust who is to be taken to be the new designated beneficiary.
+To substitute a designated beneficiary, the trustee must provide written notice to the Commissioner of State Taxation advising the reasons for the substitution and the name of another beneficiary of the trust who is to be taken to be the new designated beneficiary.
 You may be requested to provide evidence, for example, death certificate, Decree Absolute or statutory declaration.